wp-plugins/adminimize/readme.txt

 1. you can set an role to view the areas on link page, edit post, edit page and global
 1. you can add own options for set rights to role
 1. it is possible to disable HTML-Editor on edit-area, only Visual-tab
-1. remove admin bar
+1. remove widgets in widgets settings for different role
-1. remove items on custom post types
+1. remove admin bar for different role
-1. ... many more
+1. remove admin bar items for different role

-= More Plugins =
+1. remove items on custom post types for different role
-Please see also my [Premium Plugins](http://wpplugins.com/author/malo.conny/).
-Maybe you find an solution for your requirement.
+1. ... many many more

-= Interested in WordPress tips and tricks =
+**Made by [Inpsyde](http://inpsyde.com) &middot; We love WordPress**

-You may also be interested in WordPress tips and tricks at [WP Engineer](http://wpengineer.com/) or for german people [bueltge.de](http://bueltge.de/)
+Have a look at the premium plugins in our [market](http://marketpress.com).

 == Installation ==
 1. Unpack the download-package